dhyon/mixer/README.md

 # Background

+Jobcoin transactions are pseudonymous - meaning they don't directly reveal the identities of the sender/receiver.
+However, these identities can still be revealed with some analysis of the publicly available transaction ledger.

-Transfer any jobcoins deposited to a specific deposit address into a larger pool of jobcoins ("the house") which are then distributed at random intervals to preferred destination address(es).
+A mixer solution is one way to solve the privacy issue presented here.
+This jobcoin mixer moves any jobcoins deposited to a deposit address into a larger "house" address where it is mixed with other jobcoins.
+Then the mixer distributes the jobcoins in smaller discrete amounts, over a period of time, to a set of final destination addresses.
 This effectively disassociates original jobcoins from the owner.

 ### Run